xleonzhao/ccnp-encor/27-SDN.md

 ### NFV infrastructure (NFVI)

-* all the hardware and software components that comprise the platform environment in which virtual network functions (VNFs) are deploye
+* all the hardware and software components that comprise the platform environment in which virtual network functions (VNFs) are deployed

 ### Virtual Network Function (VNF)